Drugs & Medications - Versed oral

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If overdose is suspected, contact a poison control center or emergency room right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: drowsiness, confusion, loss of coordination.NOTES:

 Do not share this medication with others.
 It is against the law.

 This medication has been prescribed for your current procedure only.
 Do not use it later for another condition or procedure unless told to do so by the doctor.
 A different medication may be necessary in that case.

 Laboratory and/or medical tests (e.g., breathing, blood pressure, heartbeat) should be performed periodically to monitor your progress or check for side effects.
 Consult the doctor for more details.MISSED DOSE:

 Not applicable.
 This medication is given in a hospital, clinic, or doctor's office and will not be stored at home.

 Information last revised December 2015.
 Copyright(c) 2015 First Databank, Inc.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.FDA.gov/medwatch or call 1-800-FDA-1088.